mobizt/FirebaseClient/README.md

 - [GenericNetwork](/examples/App/NetworkInterfaces/Async/Callback/GenericNetwork/) is used with the non-core or user defined networking.

+To set or change the network for the `AsyncClientClass`, please see [Change Network Interfaces](#change-network-interfaces).

 > [!WARNING]
 > In ESP32, [ADC2](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/api-reference/peripherals/adc.html) (`GPIO 0`, `GPIO 2`, `GPIO 4`, `GPIO 12`, `GPIO 13`, `GPIO 14`, `GPIO 15`, `GPIO 25`, `GPIO 26` and `GPIO 27`) cannot be used while using WiFi.
 >